hbatistuzzo/SQL_study/README.md

 	- NULLIF(expression1, expression2)

 They can be distinguished in the way they return the first argument as result.
 IFNULL() function will return the first argument as a result if it is not NULL and NULLIF() function will return the first argument as a result if both the arguments are not same.

+---

+- ROUND(AVG(j.salary),2)::FLOAT
+	- the syntax ::FLOAT works as CAST AS FLOAT